 Check it out at The White Coat Trainer Strength Template.

 The last two pieces of the puzzle are nutrition and sleep.

 In the Stimulus-Recovery-Adaptation model described above, it is important for your muscles to recover from the stimulus.

 We need to give your muscles the building blocks to repair themselves and drive the adaptations that we are after.

-You cannot exercise hard for a month, eat Cheetos and Twizzlers and then expect your body to recover appropriately.
+You cannot exercise hard for a month, eat Cheetos, Twizzlers and beer and then expect your body to recover appropriately.

-You must consume high-quality fats including nuts, seeds, avocados healthy oils such as olive oil, coconut oil, and avocado oil
+- You must consume high-quality fats including nuts, seeds, avocados healthy oils such as olive oil, coconut oil, and avocado oil, and most importantly

 Sleep and Muscle Growth